Bsodoge/Binary-Questions-Generator/README.md

 # Binary-Questions-Generator
-A website that allows you to easily practice binary questions.
+A website that allows you to easily practice binary questions like twos compliment, binary to hexadecimal, decimal to binary etc.

 # Run locally